nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/adaptive.rst

 ++++++++++++++++++

-    - Description: Defines how the bias towards the metric of interest is applied.
-If spawning method must promote clusters that maximize or minimize the metric of interest.
+    - Description: Defines how the bias towards the metric of interest is applied, i.e. whether it should promote clusters that minimize or maximize the metric of interest.
 There are 2 options available:
         - ``max``
         - ``min``